IHEC/ihec-assay-standards/README.md

 ihec-assay-standards
 ====================

-This repo is for code and documentation associated with the ihec-assay-standards working group
+This repository is for code and documentation associated with the IHEC Assay Standards working group.

+#### QC Metrics (/qc_metrics)

+The documentation and code to compute metrics for all core assays are located [here](/qc_metrics).

+#### Pipelines (/pipelines)

+Documentation on the ongoing effort to create uniform pipelines across all data producing centres is available [here](/pipelines).